gabr0236/Roborally/README.md

  ***

 ### Upgrades
-There are a total of 18 upgrade possibilities including RailGun which makes the player shoot through walls, BlueScreen of Death which makes the player deal "Worm Cards" instead of spam cards for damage, LuckyShield which may or may not protech the player from damage and Teleporter which ables the player to move through walls and over pits.
+There are a total of 18 upgrade possibilities including RailGun which makes the player shoot through walls, BlueScreen of Death which makes the player deal "Worm Cards" instead of spam cards for damage, LuckyShield which may or may not protect the player from damage and Teleporter which ables the player to move through walls and over pits.

  ***

-### Now lets get started!
+### Now, lets get started!
 Select game name:

  <img src="https://github.com/gabr0236/Roborally/blob/Development/ReadmeImages/ImgChoseGameName.png" width="200">